Skip to main content

 For Debian or Ubuntu targets, set serviceradar_sshd_service to ssh if that is the systemd service name.

-The local ansible-playbook path is useful for testing the playbook outside ServiceRadar:
+Running the playbook directly with ansible-playbook is useful for testing it outside ServiceRadar:

 ansible-playbook \